RainZhao01/2350_project/README.md

 # Please add your name on the list

 # setup steps:
 # clone the project from "git@github.com:RainZhao01/2350_project.git"

-# cd into project directory
+# 1. cd into project directory

-# create your banch
+# 2. create your banch

-# Setup upstream:
+# 3. Setup upstream:
-# git push --set-upstream origin <your branch>
+# git push --set-upstream origin

+# 4. try to pull someone most recent branch repo that contain our updated name.(first person should pull form Rain's branch, do not pull form master yet.
+When you click on 'branches' on the GitHub website, it will display which branch is the most recent updates.")

-# modify the readMe file
+# 5. modify the readMe file

-# git add . , git commit and git push
+# 6. git add . , git commit and git push

 # additional information:

 # when pull the repository:
-#   git pull origin <branch>
+# git pull origin

 # when push the repository:
-#   git push origin <branch>
+# git push origin

 Rain